ozlemxates/Product-Preview-Card-Component/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**
+ Delete this note and update the table of contents based on what sections you keep.**

 ## Overview